 - Feb 15 1954 Cold War: Canada and the United States agree to construct the Distant Early Warning (DEW) Line, a system of radar stations in the far northern Arctic regions of Canada and Alaska. - Feb 15 1965 Vietnam War: Ambassador Maxwell Taylor informs South Vietnamese Premier Phan Huy Quat that the United States is preparing to send 3,500 U.S. Marines to Vietnam to protect the U.S. airbase at Da Nang.
-Three days later, a formal request was submitted by the U.S. Embassy, asking the South Vietnamese government to "invite" the United States to send the Marines. - Feb 15 1966 Vietnam War: DeGaulle offers to help end Vietnam War " In response to a letter from Ho Chi Minh asking that French President Charles De Gaulle use his influence to "prevent perfidious new maneuvers" by the United States in Southeast Asia, De Gaulle states that France is willing to do all that it could to end the war.
+Three days later, a formal request was submitted by the U.S. Embassy, asking the South Vietnamese government to "invite" the United States to send the Marines. - Feb 15 1966 Vietnam War: DeGaulle Offers To Help End Vietnam War " In response to a letter from Ho Chi Minh asking that French President Charles De Gaulle use his influence to "prevent perfidious new maneuvers" by the United States in Southeast Asia, De Gaulle states that France is willing to do all that it could to end the war.
 As outlined by De Gaulle, the French believed that the Geneva agreements should be enforced, that Vietnam's independence should be "guaranteed by the nonintervention of any outside powers," and that the Vietnamese government should pursue a "policy of strict neutrality."
 President Lyndon Johnson saw De Gaulle's proposal as part of a continuing effort by the French leader to challenge U.S. leadership in Southeast Asia as well as in Europe.
-Seeing the American commitment in Vietnam as part of a larger global issue of American credibility, Johnson believed that the United States could not afford to abandon its South Vietnamese ally and rejected De Gaulle's proposal without consideration. - Feb 15 1967 Vietnam War: Thirteen U.S. helicopters are shot down in one day in Vietnam. - Feb 15 1989 Afghanistan: The Soviet Union officially announces that all of its troops have left Afghanistan.
+Seeing the American commitment in Vietnam as part of a larger global issue of American credibility, Johnson believed that the United States could not afford to abandon its South Vietnamese ally and rejected De Gaulle's proposal without consideration.

+- Feb 15 1967 Vietnam War: Thirteen U.S. helicopters are shot down in one day in Vietnam. - Feb 15 1989 Russia\Afghanistan: After nine years of intervention, the Soviet Union announces that the remainder of its troops had left Afghanistan.